retrohacker/asciidoc.vim/README.md

 ```

-Syntax highlighting in Vim for asciidoc
+Syntax highlighting in Vim for asciidoc files with the `.adoc` extension

 ## Usage